-Researchers from the College of Staten Island carried out another successful season of turtle research at Freshkills Park.
-Since 2012, they have been studying the biodiversity of the Park’s ponds with a focus on painted turtles.
-The comparative study is looking at painted turtle populations in the park’s rainwater basins compared to three other populations around Staten Island....MORE
+Researchers from the College of Staten Island have carried out another successful season of turtle research at Freshkills Park.
+Since 2012, they have been studying the biodiversity of the park’s ponds with a focus on painted turtles.
+This comparative study is looking at painted turtle populations in the park’s rainwater basins compared to three other populations around Staten Island....MORE

 This past year marked the fifteen-year anniversary of the Fresh Kills Landfill closure.
 In March of 2001, the final barge of household garbage arrived at the landfill.
 Later that year, the City of New York announced an international design competition for the development of a plan for Freshkills Park....MORE